Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Canadian champion figure skater Nancy Kerrigan suffered a knee injury just before the 1994 Olympics.
 She contacted Igor Burdenko, who promptly told her to strip down to bare minimum and dive in the pool.
 “Water training reduces the stress on your joints and strengthens muscles that help keep your body balanced”, he told Nancy.

-Less well-known, but even more impressive, are the results achieved by the Burdenko Method with people who have arthritis or other chronic pains — from lower back pain, stiff necks, frozen shoulders, and knee or hip trouble.
+Less well-known, but even more impressive, are the results achieved by the Burdenko Method with people who have arthritis or other chronic pains, from lower back pain, stiff necks, frozen shoulders, and knee or hip trouble.
 It has even helped those with some degree of paralysis.

 By combining water and land exercises in a specific manner, the results of the Burdenko Method are staggering.
 Hence it is becoming increasingly popular, with over 160 related training centers worldwide.
 Watch the next video for a demonstration of shallow water exercises to work on healing chronic shoulder pain, using short barbells, long barbells, stripboard, and tubing.

-A Holistic Approach - No Pain, Just Gain
+A Holistic Approach: No Pain, Just Gain

-While doctors usually tell their injured patient to “rest” and take painkillers, Burdenko understood that the body works as a whole to heal itself.
+While doctors usually tell their injured patients to “rest” and take painkillers, Burdenko understood that the body works as a whole to heal itself.
 Soft, targeted movement is paramount in trying to cure an injury.
 He uses aquatic exercise to loosen and strengthen the body in order to get rid of pain.
 Burdenko also recognized that where it hurts is not always the problem.
 A symptom may indicate a problem elsewhere in the body.
 The phenomenon is called "referred pain".
 The onset of a heart attack is the best-known example of such referred pain when a restricted feeling may be experienced in the chest, or a sharp pain in the left shoulder, in the arm or even the hand.
 By treating the whole body, the Burdenko Method has a holistic approach, giving sufferers a better chance to heal without harmful medication or even surgery.

 Burdenko Water Walkers

 Can you really walk on water like Jesus?
-Not quite, but the I use with my children in our local heated pool therapy environment give us a fun and effective aquatic exercise to maximize muscular activity enhanced by warm water resistance.
+Not quite, but the Burdenko Water Walkers I use with my children in our local heated pool therapy environment give us a fun and effective aquatic exercise to maximize muscular activity enhanced by warm water resistance.
 Water Walkers help improve balance and coordination for all fitness levels ranging from athletes to those recovering from injury or with leg muscle or joint problems.
-Burdenko Water Walkers

 Benefits of the Burdenko Method

 Anyone who likes swimming and spending time in the pool, can now rake the benefits of aquatic physical therapy and have something extra to look forward to.
-Whether to recover from an injury, to help cure arthritis, or as a regular exercise plan, you can now train to play and have fun, take more risks, i.e go further, because you know that when you accidentally lose your balance, a splash in the water will never hurt.
+Whether to recover from an injury, to help cure arthritis, or as a regular exercise plan, you can now train to play and have fun, take more risks, i.e., go further, because you know that when you accidentally lose your balance, a splash in the water will never hurt.
 It is so much fun to do, Burdenko makes you feel as lively and happy as a child all over again.
 Try it!

 Where Can You Find a Burdenko Certified Trainer?